Wizz Air With a Baby: Pram & Baggage Rules (2026)

 Wizz Air flights depart from UK airports where the standard rules apply: breast milk, formula, and expressed milk are exempt from the 100 ml liquid restriction.
 You can carry as much as you need for the journey.
 Security staff may ask you to open containers or remove bottles from your bag for inspection — this is routine across all UK airports.

 Cabin crew can provide hot water to warm formula or baby food on board.
 Wizz Air doesn't operate a specific baby meal service, so bring everything your baby needs for the flight.
+For sterilising bottles on the go without any electricity, a Milton Mini travel steriliser or a pack of Milton sterilising tablets is the easiest option once you're away from home.
 For guidance on navigating airport security with baby milk, see our breast milk and formula at UK airport security guide.

 Wizz Air's infant bag allowance is one of the better ones among budget carriers.
 Your baby's nappy bag travels as a separate extra item on top of your own cabin bag — it doesn't eat into your personal allowance.
 The extra bag can be up to 40×30×20 cm and 10 kg.